New York Surgical Error Attorneys

 Known as “never events,” there are types of serious medical errors that are not only preventable, but that should never take place.
 Unfortunately, despite strict safety procedures, these tragic situations continue to happen in hospitals throughout the State of New York, as well as nationwide.

 Wrong-site, wrong-procedure, wrong-patient are the most common type of surgical errors.
 The Joint Commission reports that approximately 40-60 wrong-site surgeries occur in the U.S. each week.

-A 2011 study in the Journal of the American Medical Association reviewed records for over 100,000 patients who had surgery to place a pacemaker-like device.
-In nearly one quarter of these cases, researchers found no medical evidence to support the need to implant the device.
+Another example of a surgery error is when an unnecessary surgery is performed.
+A 2011 study in the Journal of the American Medical Association revealed that nearly one-quarter of the 100,000 patients who had surgery to place a pacemaker-like device did not actually need the device.

-Surgical errors are often attributable to 4 major flaws in hospital procedure:
+These surgery errors are often attributed to four major flaws in hospital procedure: